Rear view of a vehicle shipping carrier truck as it travels cross-country through a remote, forested part of the country.

 Open vehicle shipping is the industry standard and involves putting your car on an open truck.
 You’ve definitely seen these open carriers on the road (huge semi-trucks hauling a two-level stack of cars).

 If you’re moving cross-country and just want to get your family vehicle to your new house, you should probably just save money and choose open transport.
-Your car will be exposed to a few risks (hail damage, rock chips, bird poop, etc.), but it’s much cheaper and damage is rare.
+Your car will be exposed to a few risks (hail damage, rock chips, bird droppings, etc.), but it’s much cheaper, and damage is rare.
 Enclosed transport is mostly used by people shipping rare classic cars or expensive sports cars.

 All legitimate vehicle shipping companies will provide a contract when you book your car for shipment.
 These contracts can be lengthy and convoluted, but it’s important to understand some basic elements of the agreement before signing.